 How Effective are Interior Shutters?

 Wood and vinyl shutters offer a classy decorative touch and can be successful at reducing heat loss.
 Shutters are fit snugly into your window frame, so when closed, are highly effective at preventing heat transfer.
 R-values for interior shutters range from four to 10.

 While you are saving money to replace outdated windows, applying window insulation film can help decrease heat loss through a single-paned, aging window in the chill.
 In hot climates, insulation film reflects the glare of the sun, decreasing unwanted heat gain and protecting furniture from fading caused by ultraviolet light.

 The U.S. Department of Energy reports that typical window drapery can reduce heat loss by 10 percent when completely drawn in front of the window pane.
 Floor-to-ceiling drapes with an insulated lining are the most valuable.
 Make sure your curtains are completely closed at night.
 Hang them as close to the window as possible to prevent air leaking out the sides.
 Expect heavy-duty drapes to have an R-value up to five.
 Consider adding a second curtain to act as another layer of protection against heat loss through windows in extreme temperatures and to improve R-value.

-Knowing how to insulate your windows is the first step, and now you can shop the collection of shades, blinds and shutters at Utah Blinds Gallery to determine a combination of window insulation methods that will best insulate your home.
+Knowing how to insulate your windows is the first step, and now you can shop the collection of shades, blinds and shutters at Utah Blinds Gallery Wallpaper Warehouse to determine a combination of window insulation methods that will best insulate your home.